abdulsamijay/abdulsamijay.github.io/_posts/2022-08-28-my-paradigm-ctf-2022-write-up.md

 }
 ```

+### Solved after the CTF!
+There were few other challneges that I solved sadly after CTF ended.
+Will share a write-up on those too!
+1. Source code
+2. Trapdooor
+3. Trapdoooor
+4. Vanity

 ### Wrap up!
 This was the first ever CTF I participated in.
 It was a great experience & frustrating at the same time as I spent a a good amount of time simply looking the code for hours!
 Nevertheless, it was fun & we learned alot about security by breaking them.